dovecot/documentation/source/settings/core.rst

    This setting is used for a few different purposes, but most importantly it allows the client connection to tell the server what the original client's IP address was.

-   Client connections from trusted networks are also treated as "secured", i.e. the same as if they had been using SSL/TLS.
-This affects the :dovecot_core:ref:`ssl` and :dovecot_core:ref:`auth_allow_cleartext` settings.
-It also marks the connection as "secured" for all auth lookups, which also affects the ``%{secured}`` :ref:`variable <config_variables>`.

 This original client IP address is then used for logging and authentication checks.

-   Plaintext authentication is always allowed for trusted networks (:dovecot_core:ref:`auth_allow_cleartext` is ignored).
+   Client connections from trusted networks are also treated as :ref:`secured <secured_connections>`, unless :dovecot_core:ref:`ssl` is ``required``.
+Plaintext authentication is always allowed for secured connections (:dovecot_core:ref:`auth_allow_cleartext` is ignored).

+   Localhost connections are secured by default, but they are not trusted by default.
+If you want localhost to be trusted, it needs to be included in this setting.

    The details of how this setting works depends on the used protocol: